Undergraduate

 A Word from Our Directors

-"The Environmental Studies Minor at UM prepares students to become innovators and leaders in an effort to meet these environmental challenges head-on.
+"The Environmental Studies program at UM prepares students to become innovators and leaders in an effort to meet these environmental challenges head-on.
 We believe it’s crucial to train students for careers that help create sustainable, just, and climate-resilient communities in Mississippi and beyond.
 As the shift to sustainability continues to become a major driver of economic growth, technological innovation, and social policy, we aim to ensure that University of Mississippi students are prepared to succeed in the new climate economy."

-Cristi Ellis and Deana Kreisel
+Cristin Ellis and Deanna Kreisel

-Co-Directors of the Environmental Studies Minor
+Co-Directors of the Environmental Studies Program

 • Water Resources Engineer, Gresham Smith